 You can obtain your Jet Ski (PWC) licence with a one-day training course from Maritime and Safety Training.
-Courses are conducted in all areas of Victoria and NSW.
+Courses are conducted in metropolitan and regional areas of NSW.

-You are required to earn a general Boat Licence before qualifying for a Jet Ski (PWC) licence in accordance with NSW RMS guidelines.
+You are required to earn a general Boat Licence before qualifying for a Jet Ski (PWC) licence in accordance with Transport for NSW Maritime guidelines.
 Please contact us at 1300 302 123 to discuss your specific training needs or whether you require assistance in selecting a suitable course for yourself, a family member or group booking.

 - Consists of 15 multiple choice questions

 - No more than 3 answers can be incorrect

 - You may immediately resit the exam if it is failed initially

 - A consequent failure will require you to take the test again at a future date without charge.
 If you would like additional training before the exam you may attend a training session for free.